teaching-on-testbeds/mlflow-chi/snippets/create_server_nvidia.md

 ::: {.cell .markdown}

-###  Build a container image - for MLFlow section
+###  Build a container image for MLFlow

-Finally, we will build a container image in which to work in the MLFlow section, that has:
+Finally, we will build a container image in which to work on the MLFlow experiment, that has:

 * a Jupyter notebook server
 * Pytorch and Pytorch Lightning
 * CUDA, which allows deep learning frameworks like Pytorch to use the NVIDIA GPU accelerator
 * and MLFlow

-You can see our Dockerfile for this image at: [Dockerfile.jupyter-torch-mlflow-cuda](https://github.com/teaching-on-testbeds/mltrain-chi/tree/main/docker/Dockerfile.jupyter-torch-mlflow-cuda)
+You can see our Dockerfile for this image at: [Dockerfile.jupyter-torch-mlflow-cuda](https://github.com/teaching-on-testbeds/mlflow-chi/tree/main/docker/Dockerfile.jupyter-torch-mlflow-cuda)

 Building this container may take a bit of time, but that's OK: we can get it started and then continue to the next section while it builds in the background, since we don't need this container immediately.